Characterizing active learning environments in physics using network analysis and COPUS observations: Results

-Figure \ref{fig:COPUSISLEWholeCourseRecStudent} shows the COPUS codes for the students during the recitation section of the whole-course ISLE implementation.
+{\em Recitation COPUS observations.} Figure \ref{fig:mergedcopus2} (top row, left panel) shows the COPUS codes for the students during the recitation section of the whole-course ISLE implementation.
 The majority of the time was spent working on the active learning workbook activity (WG).
 Students occasionally raised their hands to ask the instructor a question (SQ), and spent some time listening to the instructor go over midterm instructions and instructions for registering for the next term (L).

-Figure \ref{fig:COPUSISLEWholeCourseRecInstructor} shows the instructor COPUS codes for the recitation section.
+Figure \ref{fig:mergedcopus2} (top row, right panel) shows the instructor COPUS codes for the recitation section.
 The instructor spent most of the time moving between groups and guiding the activity (MG), and frequently stopped for extended one on one discussions (1o1).
 Some time was spent describing how to register for the next term and midterm logistics (Adm).
 The remaining time was spent waiting for a student to raise their hand with a question (W) or talking to the TA (O).